avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 sequencing projects have been completed.

 If you don't know the accession number for a genome sequence (eg. for *Mycobacterium leprae*, the bacterium that causes leprosy), how can you find it out?

-One way to do this is to look at the NCBI Genome website, which lists all fully sequenced genomes and gives the accession numbers for the corresponding DNA sequences.
+The easiest way to do this is to look at the NCBI Genome website, which lists all fully sequenced genomes and gives the accession numbers for the corresponding DNA sequences.